 As many people with PCOS have an irregular cycle, determining the ovulation date can be challenging.
 This means that conception may take longer.
 In some cases, ovulation may not occur despite having regular periods.

 Inflammation is crucial for our survival as a reaction to injury or infections.
-Although, chronic inflammation is linked to a variety of diseases.
+However, chronic inflammation is linked to a variety of diseases.
 Oxidative stress resulting from chronic inflammation may impact ovulation and may contribute to insulin resistance.

 The cells of the body produce free radicals during normal metabolic processes plus antioxidants that neutralise these free radicals.
 Oxidative stress occurs when there is an increased number of free radicals compared to antioxidants in the body.